-On 22^{nd} March, 2016, by implementing the resolution of the Management Board 26^{th} February, 2016, Intesa Sanpaolo finalised a framework agreement with the Italian Revenue Agency to settle three important disputes deriving from two reports on findings by the Guardia di Finanza, served in September 2013 and February 2015.
-Based on that agreement, the above-mentioned disputes, which present a total tax risk (only for taxes and penalties) that varies from a minimum of ε 530 million to a maximum of ε 866 million and represented approximately 60% of Intesa Sanpaolo's litigation, were settled through the payment of a total of €125 million, by way of principal and interest (equal to 23.6% of the minimum risk and 14.4% of the maximum risk, respectively).
+On 22 March 2016, by implementing the resolution of the Management Board of 23 February 2016, the Bank finalised a framework agreement with the Italian revenue agency ("Italian Revenue Agency") to settle three important disputes deriving from two reports on findings by the Guardia di Finanza ("Italian Tax Police"), served in September 2013 and February 2015.
+Under the agreement, the above mentioned disputes, which represented approximately 55% of a total value of the pending litigation of Intesa Sanpaolo, were settled for a total through the payment of €125 million, by way of principal and interest.
+No penalties were levied.

-During the first quarter, the implementation of the framework agreements reached with the Italian Revenue Agency in 2015 for complete settlement of the charges concerning the 2005 tax period was also completed.
-The agreement resulted in a reduction of the revenue authority's claim from the original €376 million (including tax, penalties and interest) to approximately €6 million (so-called "Castello Finance dispute").
-On 5^{th} February, 2016, the settlement led to a reimbursement of €107 million, previously disbursed on a preliminary basis by the Bank and no longer due.
+During the year, also the procedure was completed for 2016, the implementation of the framework agreements stipulated with the Italian Revenue Agency in 2015 for complete settlement of the charges concerning the 2005 tax period 2005, resulting was also completed.
+The agreement resulted in a reduction of the revenue authority's Italian Revenue Agency's claim from the original €376 million (including tax, penalties and interest) to approximately €6 million (the so-called "Castello Finance dispute").
+On 5 February 2016, the settlement led a reimbursement of €107 million, previously disbursed on a preliminary basis by Intesa Sanpaolo, and the related interest of €6 million.